Blockly Reference

 The following sections provide detailed descriptions of the openHAB-specific blocks and provide examples on how to use them.

-Also view youtube Overview of the Blockly Sections (opens new window)
+Also view Overview of the Blockly Sections (opens new window)

 # Community Provided Blocks